kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 without losing control.
 Kora's thin integration model is designed to preserve that control.
 The framework remains one layer in the system.
 That can improve adaptability.

-## Spring's Enterprise Advantage Is Deep Integration
+## Spring's Enterprise Advantage Is Deep Integration { #spring-deep-integration }

 Spring's advantage is the other side of the same equation.
 Deep integration can make a standardized Spring organization extraordinarily productive.
 The framework universe reduces local decisions.
 It provides shared conventions.
 It centralizes support.
 It gives teams mature tools.
 This is why comparing Kora and Spring should not become a contest over which philosophy is universally correct.
 They optimize different kinds of organizational leverage.

-## Kora's Enterprise Advantage Is a Smaller Framework Boundary
+## Kora's Enterprise Advantage Is a Smaller Framework Boundary { #kora-smaller-boundary }

 Kora's advantage is that the framework-specific boundary is smaller and more explicit.
 This can provide: